Skip to content

 Install Func

-It is recommended to enable Guance integration - extension - DataFlux Func (Automata): all prerequisites are automatically installed, please continue with the script installation.
+It is recommended to activate the Guance integration - Extensions - DataFlux Func (Automata): all prerequisites are automatically installed, please proceed with the script installation.

-2. Click on the 【Integration】 menu and select 【Cloud Account Management】.
+2. Click the 【Integration】 menu, select 【Cloud Account Management】

-3. Click 【Add Cloud Account】, choose 【AWS】, fill in the required information on the interface.
-If cloud account information has been configured before, skip this step.
+3. Click 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
+If you have already configured the cloud account information, skip this step.

-4. Click 【Test】.
-After a successful test, click 【Save】.
-If the test fails, check whether the relevant configuration information is correct and retest.
+4. Click 【Test】, and if the test is successful, click 【Save】.
+If the test fails, check the relevant configuration information and retest.

-5. In the 【Cloud Account Management】 list, you can see the added cloud account.
+5. Click 【Cloud Account Management】, and you can see the added cloud account in the list.
 Click the corresponding cloud account to enter the details page.

-6. Click the 【Integration】 button on the cloud account details page.
-Under the Not Installed list, find AWS Lambda, click the 【Install】 button, and install via the installation interface.
+6. Click the 【Integration】 button on the cloud account details page, find AWS Lambda under the Not Installed list, and click the 【Install】 button to pop up the installation interface for installation.

-3. Click 【Deploy Startup Script】, the system will automatically create a Startup script set and configure the corresponding startup script automatically.
+3. Click 【Deploy Startup Script】, the system will automatically create a Startup script set and configure the corresponding startup script.

-4. After enabling, you can see the corresponding automatic trigger configuration under 「Management / Automatic Trigger Configuration」.
-Click 【Execute】 to immediately execute once without waiting for the scheduled time.
-Wait a moment, and you can view the execution task records and corresponding logs.
+4. After activation, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click 【Execute】 to execute it immediately without waiting for the scheduled time.
+After a while, you can view the execution task records and corresponding logs.

 Verification

-1. In 「Management / Automatic Trigger Configuration」, confirm whether there is a corresponding automatic trigger configuration for the task.
-You can also check the task records and logs to verify if there are any anomalies.
+1. Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding task has the automatic trigger configuration, and you can also check the corresponding task records and logs for any anomalies.

-3. In Guance, under 「Metrics」, check if there are corresponding monitoring data.
+3. In Guance, check in 「Metrics」 whether there is corresponding monitoring data.

 Metrics